University of California, Santa Barbara

 Research at VLab

-Our research in VLab focuses on automated verification techniques and their application to software.
+Our research focuses on automated verification techniques and their application to software in order to improve software security and dependability.
 As computer systems become more pervasive, their dependability becomes increasingly important.
-As a result, there is an ongoing shift in focus, both in academia and industry, from performance to dependability.
-The size and complexity of the software systems nowadays inevitably result in errors during both design and implementation phases.
-The goal of our research at VLab is to develop verification techniques that will help developers in identifying errors in software.
-Our work spans four areas: string analysis, infinite state verification, design for verification and web services.
+As a result, there is an ongoing shift in focus, both in academia and industry, from performance to dependability and security.
+The size and complexity of the software systems nowadays inevitably lead to errors and vulnerabilities during both design and implementation phases.
+The goal of our research at VLab is to develop automated verification techniques that will help developers in identifying and removing errors and vulnerabilities in modern software systems and applications.
+Here are some of the research topics we work on: Quantitative Program Analysis and Model Counting, Security Policy Analysis for the Cloud, Side-channel analysis, Neural Network Verification, string analysis, data model verification, analyzing service oriented and distributed systems, design for verification, and infinite state verification.

-String Analysis: web applications provide critical services over the Internet and frequently handle sensitive data.
+String Analysis: Web applications provide critical services over the Internet and frequently handle sensitive data.
 Unfortunately, web application development is error prone and results in applications that are vulnerable to attacks by malicious users.
 The global accessibility of critical web applications make this an extremely serious problem.
-Most critical web application vulnerabilities such as Cross Site Scripting (XSS), Injection Flaws, such as SQL command injection (SQLCI) and Malicious File Execution (MFE) are due to improper use and sanitization of strings.
-We have developed string analysis techniques that statically and automatically 1) identify if a web application is vulnerable to attacks due to string manipulation errors, and 2) if a web application is vulnerable, generate chanracterization of user inputs that might exploit that vulnerability.
+Most critical web application vulnerabilities such as Cross Site Scripting (XSS), SQL command injection (SQLCI) and Malicious File Execution (MFE) are due to improper use and sanitization of strings.
+We have developed string analysis techniques that automatically 1) identify if a web application is vulnerable to attacks due to string manipulation errors, 2) if a web application is vulnerable, generate characterization of user inputs that might exploit that vulnerability (vulnerability signatures), and 3) generate patches that repair the vulnerability.
 Our string analysis approach is based on automata, where values that string expressions can take at each program point are characterized as deterministic finite automata (DFA).
 We developed symbolic forward and backward reachability analyses using DFA as a symbolic representation.
 We implemented our analysis approach in a tool called Stranger that analyzes PHP programs.
+More recently we extended our results on string analysis to relational string analysis, automated string abstractions, client-side string analysis (for JavaScript) and differential string analysis.

 Design for Verification: A promising approach in attacking the dependability problem is to find ways of constructing software that facilitate automated verification.
 We developed a design for verification approach by introducing a set of design patterns which support a modular verification strategy.
 Our approach builds on the following principles: 1) use of stateful, behavioral interfaces which isolate the behavior and enable modular verification, 2) an assume-guarantee style verification strategy which separates verification of the behavior from the verification of the conformance to the interface specifications, 3) a general model checking technique for interface verification, and 4) domain specific and specialized verification techniques for behavior verification.
 So far, we applied this approach to verification of concurrent and distributed systems which are especially challenging to get right.
 The case studies we conducted show that, using our design for verification approach, it is possible to achieve scalable software verification in these application domains.